2 Hours / 2 CEs

 • Practice Setting

-• Psychotherapists, counselors, and mental health professionals
+• Outpatient mental health clinics

 Presented By

-Mark Stauffer, PhD, Faculty at Walden University
+Mark Stauffer, PhD Faculty at Walden University

 Mark D. Stauffer, PhD, is a core faculty member in the mental health counseling program at Walden University.
 He has served as co-chair of the American Counseling Association International Committee, and on ACA’s Climate Change task force.
 Dr. Stauffer served as President of the Association for Humanistic Counseling (AHC, 2018-2019) and organized and co-chaired the AHC 2019 conference: Counseling in the Age of Climate Change, International Collaboration, and Cross-Cultural Action.
 As a clinician he has worked in the Portland Metro Area in Oregon at crises centers and other non-profit organizations.
 He has studied and trained in various Buddhist traditions and leads courses and retreats at the local Zen Center where he has been member for over 25 years.
 Dr. Stauffer recently completed a year-long program in Buddhist Ecochaplaincy.
 Additional he has co-edited several textbooks in the counseling field: Counseling and Psychotherapy: Theories and Interventions (2017, 2022); Group Counseling (2019) Foundations of Addictions Counseling (2008, 2012, 2016, 2019), Foundations of Couples, Marriage and Family Counseling (2015, 2020), and Human Growth and Development Across the Life Span: Applications for Counselors (2016).